python/devguide/getting-started/setup-building.rst

    podman run -it --rm --volume $PWD:/workspace:Z --workdir /workspace cpython-dev

 Note that the container has read/write access to the working directory.
-You may want to use a separate clone of CPython, or run ``git clean -fxd`` to remove caches and build output generated for your host OS.
+You may want to use a separate clone of CPython, or run ``make clean`` to remove caches and build output generated for your host OS.

 .. c_codespaces_end